thisshehab/CyberNetFuzz/README.md

 Efficiently discover and scan a web app's content for common vulnerabilities.
 Identify potential SQL injection, SSRF, XSS, and more.

 # Usage
-provide a list of domains, the tool will crawling the webapp and get all the possible vulnerable endpoints, then test them using custom nuclei tampl
+provide a list of domains, the tool will crawling the webapp and get all the possible vulnerable endpoints, then test them using custom nuclei tample

 ## Installation via docker
 make sure that you have installed docker.